timsong-cpp/papers/3138_cache_latest/cache_latest.md

 ## Properties

-`cache_last` is never borrowed, input-only, never common, and not const-iterable.
+`cache_latest` is never borrowed, input-only, never common, and not const-iterable.

 ## `iter_move` and `iter_swap`